pyblosxom/pyblosxom/docs/writing_entries.rst

 ======================

 PyBlosxom entries consist of three parts: the title, the metadata, and then the body of the entry.
-The first line is title of the entry.
+The first line is the title of the entry.
 Then comes zero or more lines of metadata.
 After the metadata comes the body of the entry.